The average hourly pay for a Painter Automotive is $18.28.

 An automotive painter is responsible for painting vehicle surfaces with spray paint equipment, power tools, and other relevant equipment.
 They also prepare the vehicle for painting, such as through sanding.
 Automotive painters are required to efficiently finish paint jobs on all types of vehicles using all paint types.
 They also need to be able to mix paint colors to get the customer's desired color for each order.
-Additionally, automotive painters are responsible for cleaning and maintaining the paint gun and other work equipment.
+Additionally, automotive painters are responsible for cleaning and maintaining t…Read more

 Painter Automotive Tasks

-Use primer, lacquer, resin, or other materials to paint surfaces of automotive units.
+- Use primer, lacquer, resin, or other materials to paint surfaces of automotive units.

 - Remove dirt or grease from vehicle surfaces and prepare the vehicle for painting.

 - Remove old paint via a liquid paint remover, scraper, or other techniques.

 Job Satisfaction for Painter Automotive

 Popular Employer Salaries for Painter Automotive

 The top respondents for the job title Painter Automotive are from the companies ABRA Auto Body & Glass, Maaco and Caliber Collision.
 Reported salaries are highest at Caliber Collision where the average pay is $19.00.
 Maaco pays the lowest at around $16.48.